martinezpl/eco-cli/README.md

 Simply type in `eco` in your terminal to invoke the program.
 First run will initialize a personalization process, in which you'll create flow categories.

 Use *flow* to register money flow.
-You can use *summary* for a quick budget peek, or export the .csv files under `$HOME/eco_tables` to your tabular software of choice.
+You can use *summary* for a quick budget peek, or export the .csv files under `$HOME/eco_tables` to your tabular software of choice for a closer inspection.

 ![summary](https://user-images.githubusercontent.com/64603095/109706318-1657d600-7b99-11eb-8e29-cc45b16cf334.png)